textpattern/textpattern.github.io/tags/article.md

 Values: `0` (no) or `1` (yes).
 Default: `0`.
 * `searchall="boolean"`
 When outputting search results, include only those articles with 'Include in site search' set on the [Sections administration panel](../administration/sections-panel).
 If set to `0`, only articles in the current section are displayed.
-See [[Fixing search results]] for more.
+See @@Fixing search results@@ for more.
 Values: `0` (no) or `1` (yes).
 Default: `1`.
 * `searchform="form name"`